petefletcher81/whitelabel-app/Regression Tests.md

 ## DASHBOARD

-- bug - user only sees update when refreshes
+- [bug] user only sees update when refreshes
 - user needs to be signed in and admin to implement any of the following:-

 #### Manage Enquiries